opendeps/specification/README.md

 Some things to note about this example:

-- Our Petstore app depends on two external services: `pet_name_service` and `order_service`.
-Each service is defined by a regular [OpenAPI specification](https://github.com/OAI/OpenAPI-Specification).
+- Our Petstore app depends on two external services: `order_service` and `pet_name_service`.
+Each is defined by an [OpenAPI specification](https://github.com/OAI/OpenAPI-Specification).
-- The services expose an *availability URL* that must respond with an `HTTP 2xx` status to indicate they are up.
-This lets us test for the successful existence of these dependencies, such at deploy time or for operational health monitoring.
+- The services expose an availability URL that responds with an `HTTP 2xx` status to indicate it is up.
+This lets us probe for the existence of these dependencies, such at deploy time or for operational health monitoring.
-- Our app requires version `2.0.0` of the `pet_name_service` to be present and version `1.0.0` of `order_service`.
-Tools can validate the OpenDeps requirement against the OpenAPI spec.
+- Our app requires version `2.0.0` of the `order_service` to be present and version `1.0.0` of `pet_name_service`.
+Tools check the OpenDeps version requirement against the OpenAPI spec.
 - The `order_service` dependency is marked as `required: true` which means that it being unreachable is considered a failure, unlike the `pet_name_service`.

-## Why is this different from npm/Maven/Gradle/godep etc.?
+## How is this different from npm/Maven/Gradle/godep etc.?

-OpenDeps is for expressing your external runtime dependencies, rather than things needed to build or package your application.
+OpenDeps is for expressing your _external runtime dependencies_, rather than things needed to build or package your application.

+Applications often depend on external APIs and other resources.
+It's common to need specific versions of these APIs for your software to function correctly.

+During development OpenDeps improves the speed of the 'inner loop' of test-build on your local machine.
+Tools create live working mock endpoints of your API dependencies, based on their OpenAPI specs.

-You can ship an OpenDeps specification alongside your application, so that at deployment time, you can verify that your required dependencies exist.
-This can save you from deploying your application into an environment in which it will not work, saving your users from service outages.
+Ship an OpenDeps specification alongside your application, so at deployment time you can verify that all required dependencies exist.
+This can save you deploying an application into an environment in which it cannot work, saving your users from service outages.

-During development OpenDeps helps you improve the speed of the 'inner loop' of test-build on your local environment.
-Tools can stand up live working mock endpoints of your API dependencies based on their OpenAPI specs, because OpenDeps expresses what your application needs to run properly.

 ## Use case 1: Local development

-You are building your application and would like to test it.
+You are building your application and would like to test it locally.
 Like many applications, yours depends on third party APIs for various services.
-With a single command, all your application's dependencies are running, in mock form, on your local machine.
+With a single command, all your application's external dependencies are running, in mock form, on your local machine.

-With your app's dependencies running, you can now interactively test your application against local mocks, saving you deployment effort and providing a much faster feedback loop.
+With its dependencies running, you can now interactively test your application against local mocks, saving you deployment effort and providing a much faster feedback loop.

 This is possible because tools like [Imposter](https://github.com/outofcoffee/imposter/) can understand your app's dependencies, fetch their OpenAPI specifications, and automatically create live mocks of those dependencies.